 This secure approach is evident on SpiderOak’s other products.
 Crossclave is a collaboration tool that deploys all those security features in an environment where people can work together, including in chats and video calls, and OrbitSecure offers cybersecurity for space-based organizations.

 These are undoubtedly serious products, but it’s impossible to fault SpiderOak’s superb security measures.
-It doesn’t have to be expensive, either: if you’d like to try One Backup, there’s a 21-day free trial, and prices start at $6 per month for a 150GB plan.
+It doesn’t have to be expensive, either: if you’d like to try One Backup, there’s a 21-day free trial.

 Anything that’s uploaded to Google Drive is encrypted using 256-bit SSL/TLS encryption, and two-factor authentication guards your files.
 Files are backed up in Google’s data centers, too, and extensive sharing options mean that you can maintain control over your information.